Elliot-Mason/Autolend-agent/README.md

 # AutoLend Agent

 AutoLend Agent is a conversational AI assistant designed to help users with auto loan pre-qualification.
-It serves as both a functional example of a LangGraph-powered agent and a testbed for AI security research, featuring intentionally vulnerable "hidden" tools.

 The agent communicates via a FastAPI backend, uses Ollama to run local LLMs, and leverages a tool-based architecture to perform tasks like calculating loan estimates and integrating with external services like n8n.

-## Features

-- **Conversational Pre-Qualification:** Guides users through the process of collecting information for an auto loan.
-- **FastAPI Backend:** Exposes the agent's functionality through a robust API, complete with a simple web UI.
-- **LangGraph Architecture:** Utilizes LangGraph to define the agent's state machine and logic flow.
-- **Tool Integration:** Uses tools for calculations (`calculator`) and external API calls (`pre_qualify` to n8n).
-- **Security Guardrails:** Implements input validation and output filtering in the API layer to block common jailbreak, prompt injection, and data disclosure attempts.
-- **AI Pentesting Testbed:** Includes hidden, vulnerable tools to test the capabilities of AI security scanning and pentesting tools.

 ## Prerequisites